+Rather than being a body which spends most of its energy debating motions, the new WSC should have much less to debate, and should spend most of its time sharing experience, strength and hope and fostering the worldwide unity of NA.
 The World Service Conference does not concern itself with detailed matters of implementation or execution of projects, but rather it focuses on matters of strategic direction and long range planning.
 It reviews the strategic plans submitted by the World Board, and ratifies them or calls for changes.
 It considers proposals for the creation of ad hoc committees and acts on those as well.
-It reviews the proposed annual budget and ratifies or modifies it.
-These matters should be well communicated in advance, and developed with sufficient input from the World Service Representatives to require only a minimum of debate and deliberation at the meeting of the conference.
+It reviews the proposed budget and ratifies or modifies it.
+These matters should be well communicated in advance, and developed with sufficient input from the Fellowship Representatives to require only a minimum of debate and deliberation at the meeting of the conference.

 In addition to exercising its authority in this way on behalf of the NA groups, the World Service Conference provides a forum for establishing and maintaining the worldwide unity of Narcotics Anonymous as a whole.
 Substantial time is devoted to sharing experience, strength, and hope among all the participants.
-It functions as a large-scale workshop, bringing leaders from all Geographic Divisions together with all the World Board members and World Service Office management staff for a week of sharing and vision-building to ensure the effectiveness and relevance of world service efforts.
-It is a week of sharing, of pooling experience, of inspiring one another, and of setting course for another conference cycle.
+It functions as a large-scale workshop, bringing leaders from all Geographic Entities together with all the World Board members and World Service Office management staff for sharing and vision-building to ensure the effectiveness and relevance of world service efforts.
+It is a time of sharing, of pooling experience, of inspiring one another, and of setting course for another conference cycle.